 The transformative digital age has already disrupted many industries from car-sharing to banking and more recently, insurance.
 The reality is that this digital shift is resulting in new and better solutions as well as new and better ways to do business.
 The net result is more value to the insurance consumer.
 Consequently, insurers know that in order to drive demand for insurance products that offer greater value, build trust with policyholders and provide rich, engaging experiences, it’s necessary to offer more personalized insurance programs and services to policyholders.
 Such programs that have seen tremendous reinvention and resurgence are mileage-based insurance telematics programs.

 Mileage-based insurance programs are regaining traction with insurers who are looking not only to compete but thrive in developing innovative insurance telematics offerings in a mature market.
 Mileage-based programs are often referred to as the Pay-As-You-Drive model, a model where policyholders pay based on how many miles they drive.
-These programs are of great interest to the $70 billion market comprised of 95 million people who have been identified as low mileage drivers.
 In the past, mileage programs simply collected data on a policyholder reported mileage.
 More personalization and new technology developments are now enabling these programs to vary greatly with respect to mileage context used, rate determination and billing model.
 As a result, they are quickly generating new interest as well as capturing market share.
 As an example, a policyholder can be charged a flat rate fee every month based on typical insurance costing factors plus an additional fee per mile driven, up to a certain number of miles after which point they may not be charged.
 Alternatively, they can pay for insurance by purchasing blocks of miles, similar to how consumers pay for prepaid cellphone fees.

 Furthermore, value-added services such as driver behavior coaching, roadside assistance, theft tracking and telematics-driven claims in particular, extend the benefits and opportunities for interacting with mileage-based policyholders.
 Encouraging safer driving behavior lowers the frequency and severity of accidents and claims which means safer policyholders and savings for the insurer.